Tulungagung-Developer/finote/CODE_OF_CONDUCT.md

 ## Enforcement

-If you witness or experience any form of abusive, harassing, or unacceptable behavior, you are encouraged to report it to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+If you witness or experience any form of abusive, harassing, or unacceptable behavior, you are encouraged to report it to the community leaders responsible for enforcement at <ivanazis.id@gmail.com>.
 All complaints will be reviewed and investigated promptly and fairly.

 Community leaders must respect the privacy and security of the reporter of any incident.